Georgeygigz/weather-app/README.md

 - run `python run.py` to start the server
 - navigate to `http://127.0.0.1:5000/`

-## Running tests
+### Running tests
+-  While still on the virtual environment, (use `pipenv shell` to activate the virtual environment)
-- use this command to run test and the coverage report
+- Use this command to run test with the coverage report
 - `nosetests --with-coverage --cover-package=app && coverage report`